isc-projects/stork/doc/demo.rst

 Stork Environment Simulator
 ---------------------------

-Stork Environment Simulator allows:
+The Stork Environment Simulator demonstrates how Stork:

-- sending DHCP traffic to Kea applications
+- sends DHCP traffic to Kea applications
-- sending DNS requests to BIND 9 applications
+- sends DNS requests to BIND 9 applications
-- stopping and starting Stork Agents, and the Kea and BIND 9 daemons
+- stops and starts Stork agents and the Kea and BIND 9 daemons

-Stork Environment Simulator allows DHCP traffic to be sent to selected subnets pre-configured in Kea instances, with a limitation: it is possible to send traffic to only one subnet from a given shared network.
+The Stork Environment Simulator allows DHCP traffic to be sent to selected subnets pre-configured in Kea instances, with a limitation: it is possible to send traffic to only one subnet from a given shared network.

-Stork Environment Simulator also allows sending DNS traffic to selected DNS servers.
+The Stork Environment Simulator also allows demonstration DNS traffic to be sent selected DNS servers.

-Stork Environment Simulator can add all the machines available in the demo setup.
-It can stop and start selected Stork Agents, and the Kea and BIND 9 applications.
-This is useful to simulate communication problems between applications, Stork Agents, and the Stork Server.
+The Stork Environment Simulator can add all the machines available in the demo setup.
+It can stop and start selected Stork agents and the Kea and BIND 9 applications.
+This is useful to simulate communication problems between applications, Stork agents, and the ``Stork Server``.

-The Stork Environment Simulator can be found at: http://localhost:5000/ .
+The Stork Environment Simulator can be found at: http://localhost:5000/.

 For development purposes, the simulator can be started directly with the command: